T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 - Channel name: Write whatever you want
 - Protocol Type: `OpenAI`
 - Model: `New Model` -> `Language Model'`
-- Model ID: `Qwen2.5` (which can also be set in the vLLM startup command)
+- Model ID: `Qwen2.5` (which can also be set in the vLLM startup command.)
 - Model provider: `Tongyi Qianwen`
 - Alias: Write whatever you want
 - Maximum context: `12288`